zix99/rare/docs/usage/overview.md

 * `histogram` will count instances of the extracted key
 * `table` will count the key in 2 dimensions
 * `heatmap` will generate a 2D visualization using colored blocks to denote value
+* `sparkline` will generate a 2D visualization with the results being a sparkline
 * `bargraph` will create either a stacked or non-stacked bargraph based on 2 dimensions
 * `analyze` will use the key as a numeric value and compute mean/median/mode/stddev/percentiles
 * `reduce` allows evaluating data using expressions, and grouping/sorting the output